laserpants/trombone/README.md

 ### Introduction

-Trombone is a JSON-server which facilitates RESTful single-point data access to a PostgreSQL database.
+Trombone is a RESTful, JSON-driven data access-server for PostgreSQL.
 Its purpose is to map HTTP requests to preconfigured SQL templates.
-These templates are instantiated and executed against the database, with results returned in JSON, using the standard HTTP response codes and error conventions.
+These templates are instantiated and executed against a database, with results returned in JSON, using   standard HTTP response codes and error conventions.

 A Trombone configuration file consists of a collection of route patterns.

+    GET resource/:id  ->  select * from resource where id = {{:id}}

-The format of a single route is described by the following high-level grammar.
+The format of a single route is described by the following (high-level) grammar.

     <route> ::= <method> <uri> <symbol> <action>

 During dispatch, the server will look through the list of routes for a possible match, based on the request's uri components and the HTTP method used.

+The `->` arrow symbol specifies the type of route and format to use in the response object.
+See below for an explanation of these symbols.
+This particular arrow denotes a SQL query with a single item in its result.

 ### Hello, world!